April Fine Fuel Walk for Defensible Space Before Green Up

 Gravel that washed into grass becomes fine fuel mixed with stems.
 Rake obvious bands back to hard edge.
 If erosion repeats, note it for grading conversations rather than only cosmetic fixes.

 If ladder work, slope stability, or tree removal enters the picture, stop and request a quote.
-We combine wildfire mitigation, tree trimming and removal, and plant health care so April work does not fight July reality.
+We combine wildfire mitigation, tree trimming, and plant health care so April work does not fight July reality.
+Mention prior mitigation plans in email if they live in an old thread so vocabulary stays aligned.

 - Roof and deck corners cleared of packed needles.